khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ## AMI
 - An Amazon Machine Image (AMI) provides the information required to launch an instance.
+- You must specify an AMI when you launch an instance
+- You can launch multiple instances from a single AMI when you need multiple instances with the same configuration
+- You can use different AMIs to launch instances when you need instances with different configurations.
+- For the current use case, you need to create an AMI such that the application stack is already set up.
+But AMIs are bound to the Region they are created in.
+So, you need to copy the AMI across Regions for disaster recovery readiness.
 - An AMI includes the following:
   + One or more Amazon EBS snapshots
   + for instance-store-backed AMIs
   + a template for the root volume of the instance.